chhjel/Plex2SmartThings/README.md

 ### 4. Configure the Smart App

-Configuration should be self explanatory, however if you require device details then the App has a section call "Last Event".
+Configuration should be self explanatory however come back here with any questions.

-If you start a video on your device you want to setup the device details will be shown here to make configuration in to the App easier, if the event is not appearing here then the config.config is not setup correctly and you will need to revisit step 2.
+If using Plex2SmartThings EXE you will need to populate "Player name, User or IP" If you require device details from  then the App has a section called "Last Event" which will tell you the details of the last event recieved.

 ### 5. Errors / Debugging